hanegraaff/stock-advisor-infrastructure/README.md

 1) Monthly, when a new recommendation is created
 2) Daily, to summarize the portfolio current returns and performance.
+3) Whenever an error prevented any of the services from running

 ## Running the CodeBuild jobs
 The ```app-infra-develop``` stack exposes 2 CodeBuild project that can be used to build the Stock Advisor services